alipicakcii/x86_asm_string/README.md

+# USAGE

-This assembly code emulates some functions of the C standard library <string.h> on x86 architecture.
+This assembly code emulates some functions of the C standard library `<string.h>` on x86 architecture.